gmacharia/config-example/README.md

 # Kyosk Config Project Setup

-## Please note the docker image build was automated by the Github Actions/Workflows.
+/*Please note the docker image build was automated by the Github Actions/Workflows*/
 ## Please ensure you have the following installed before hand.
     - docker
     - minikube